 TF: Obviously the first step was to collect the recipes, but what was the second step?

 BE: Talking to everyone.
 It was a really special part of the project, sitting down with the family and hearing all of the stories and tips.
-My Auntie Bett sat down for hours with us and talked about the family growing up… Which dishes she learnt from her mum and to which events she used to take them, who won what award at which show and so on.
+My Auntie Bett sat down for hours with us and talked about the family growing up… Which dishes she learnt from her mum and to which events she use to take them, who has won what award at which show and so on.
 It was pretty magical actually – I’m a real softy when it comes to old family stories like that.

 TF: Did you test all the recipes?
 How many times?